gabriela-chirinos/Galactic_Counter/README.md

 Galactic Word Counter 🚀🪐

 A sci-fi inspired text analyzer that dynamically counts characters, words, and sentences in real-time.

 ![Galactic Word Counter Demo](public/gif.gif)

 📜 Overview

-The Galactic Word Counter is a minimalist yet powerful tool that: ✅ Counts characters, words, and sentences dynamically.
+The Galactic Word Counter is a minimalist yet powerful  little tool that: ✅ Counts characters, words, and sentences dynamically.

 ✅ Excludes spaces from character count.
 ✅ Estimates reading time for the given text.